sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Reconnecting as resource &#34;%(name)s&#34; is configured to always keep the connection alive.
+:Message: Reconnecting as resource "%(name)s" is configured to always keep the connection alive.
 :Groups: informational, authenticated, client-side
 :From version: 3.0.0
 :To version: None